If you are looking for the PA Keys Portal, please login here.

 With Head Start reciprocity, and all eligible Head Start agencies obtaining STAR 4, we will have to re-evaluate the availability of funding for vouchers for Head Start staff in 2018-19.
 However, for the remainder of this fiscal year (2017-18), we are pleased to be able to continue to support all Head Start staff working in STAR 4 Head Start agencies under Reciprocity, with the voucher program.
 All applicants must redeem their voucher by June 30th, 2018 if they are interested in taking advantage of this program.

-The first step is to apply for a voucher – the application form can be found on the Pennsylvania Keys website.
+The first step is to apply for a voucher – the application form can be found on the Pennsylvania Keys portal.
 Applications are then reviewed and are either approved or denied.
 Please provide a copy of the Reciprocity letter that your organization received from OCDEL as verification that you qualify for Reciprocity.
 Individuals whose applications are approved receive a voucher in the mail, which they must send to the Council for Professional Recognition in Washington, DC, along with the CDA Application.
 The Council is then paid directly by the Pennsylvania Key.